Geisinger Medical Laboratories Test Catalog

 Reference interval:

-Negative.
-No methicillin-resistant Staphylococcus aureus detected by PCR (Amplified Probe)
+Negative: No methicillin-resistant Staphylococcus aureus detected by PCR (Amplified Probe)

 Critical values/courtesy alerts: